 The best CPU for gaming typically has the highest clock-speed available.
-Most of today’s games don’t take advantage of multi-core processing, so it’s down to how fast a single core can do the most work.
+Most of today’s games don’t take advantage of multi-core processing as well as other programs do, so it’s as much about fast a single core can do the most work, as how many cores it has.
 As you will have seen in the above tables, the more expensive higher clock-speed processors also feature more cores.

 The best performance in light gaming with an Intel CPU is to be gained through an i5 or i7 CPU. an i7 CPU is going to deliver you greater performance in every task when compared to the i5.
 However, naturally this will need an increased budget.

 Choosing a CPU for light gaming is a trade-off for budget and speed.
 If gaming performance on a budget is your ultimate goal (and you’re set on choosing intel, over AMD), then an unlocked i5 is one possible option.
 Choosing an unlocked 10th Gen i5, with an aftermarket CPU cooler allows you to make use of our free overclocking service.
 We’ll increase your CPU’s clock speeds to give you better gaming performance, and ensure system stability and cool temperatures.
 This will allow you to save a little budget and put it towards a more powerful Graphics Card, where you’ll see real performance differences.